mejstpro/weather-app-tescosw/README.md

 1. Download the production folder
 2. Instal Node.js on your computer ([nodejs.org/download/](https://nodejs.org/en/download/))
 3. In Command Prompt / Terminal run command `npm install -g serve` or on Windows you can just double click the prepared file _install_local_server.bat_
-4. In Command Prompt / Terminal run command `serve -s build` and open the given url in your browser or on Windows you can just double click the prepared file _run_local.bat_
+4. In Command Prompt / Terminal in the production folder run command `serve -s build` and open the given url in your browser or on Windows you can just double click the prepared file _run_local.bat_

 (Of course you can download the entire project, download needed dependencies and run it by command `npm run start` command.)